LEOPARDSat-1

 Schematic of the LEOPARDSat-1 Attitude Determination and Control Subsystem (ADCS)

-An Inerital Measurement Unit (IMU), containing a 3-axis Gyroscope and 3-axis Magnetometer, will measure the angular rates and local magnetic field, while the power output of the satellites' solar panels will be used to roughly determine the relative pointing direction of the Sun.
-Although this data is not needed for attitude control, they will be sent down to the ground for processing, in order to ascess the PMACS's performance and contextualize data from the payload sensors.
+An Inerital Measurement Unit (IMU), containing a 3-axis Gyroscope and 3-axis Magnetometer, will measure the angular rates and local magnetic field, while an array of photodiodes will be used to roughly determine the relative pointing direction of the Sun.
+Although this data is not needed for attitude control, they will be sent down to the ground for processing in order to assess the PMACS's performance and contextualize data from the payload sensors.

 Communication Subsystem